applebiter/jackdaw/GETTING_STARTED.md

 **Q: Is my conversation data sent anywhere?**
 A: No. Everything is stored locally in `conversations.sqlite3`.
 Your voice, questions, and responses never leave your computer.

+**Q: How do I update Jackdaw?**
+A: You can check for updates by voice: "[wake word], check for updates".
+To install updates: "[wake word], install updates".
+You can also update manually with `git pull` in the project directory.

 **Q: How much disk space do I need?**
 A: Minimum 2GB: